iondrimba/nojquery/README.md

 3. Documentation

 ### Implementation :
-It can be loaded with via AMD, CommonJs and as global namespace.
+UMD ready.
+It can be loaded via AMD, CommonJs and as global namespace.

 #### AMD
 ```js